dginev/LaTeXML-Plugin-Cortex/README.md

 # LaTeXML-Plugin-Cortex
 A CorTeX worker for LaTeXML

-By default connects to the KWARC dispatcher, generating e.g. the [arXMLiv corpus](http://cortex.mathweb.org/corpus/arXMLiv/tex_to_html)
+By default connects to the KWARC dispatcher, generating e.g. the [arXMLiv corpus](http://cortex.mathweb.org/corpus/arXMLiv/tex_to_html).

+Intended for use with the latest `master` branch of LaTeXML.

 # Installation under Debian